 Vodka is arguably the most popular distilled spirit known to man.
-If you have had your fair share of this endearing liquid, then you probably know by now that not all vodka is created equal.
+It’s an undeniable classic across numerous Western cultures and is still used as the base of countless modern day cocktails.
+If you have had your fair share of vodka, then you probably know by now that not all vodka is created equal.

 The Mouthfeel Test

 What better way is there to test vodka’s prowess than by trying it first hand?

 In conducting the mouthfeel test, you’ll first need to address the heat of the liquor.
 This refers to the burning sensation you experience when the vodka gradually breaches the insides of your throat.
 This is a result of the viscosity in the vodka, as it penetrates down your esophagus, and into your stomach.

 If that burning feels like a raging fire coursing unbearably through your esophagus, then it isn’t good vodka.
 The texture and feel of top-notch vodka ought to be clean, and smooth with just the right amount of potency, and very little burn.

 The number of distillations is what you’ll be looking for and the general rule of thumb here is the more the merrier.
 4X – 5X distillation is definitely a go-to, however, some unscrupulous manufacturers tend to inflate that figure to boost sales, so be wary.
 All in all, multiple cycles at the distillery will result in unmatched smoothness, thorough & layered texture, and higher purity in the architecture.

 It’s not always the case but almost 90% of the time, top-shelf at the liquor store implies top quality.
 If a certain brand of vodka is extremely low priced then its quality is probably low also.
 Generally, the more you pay, the higher the quality; just like pretty much everything else at the store.